FrendsPlatform/Frends.Cobalt/README.md

 - [Contributing](#contributing)

 # Installing
-You can install the task via FRENDS UI Task view or you can find the nuget package from the FRENDS NuGet feed at `https://www.myget.org/F/frends/api/v2`
+You can install the task via FRENDS UI Task view or you can find the NuGet package from the FRENDS NuGet feed at `https://www.myget.org/F/frends/api/v2`

 # Technical overview